 Since the pumpkins will be stacked work from the bottom up.

 - Leave a few inches of wire near the battery pack and insert approximately 10 lights into the bottom pumpkin.
 I found the halfway point, gently folded the wire in half and insert into the hole.

-- If you like you can put some hot glue in the hole to secure the light cord.
+- Put a little hot glue in the hole afterward to secure the light cord.